 A mortgage pre-approval is just like applying for a mortgage, but it’s done before you shop for a home.
 You will determine how much you can afford and the price range you can shop in.
 If you choose a fixed interest rate mortgage, you are guaranteed a rate during the pre-approval period, so you are protected if interest rates rise while shopping for a home.
 If interest rates lower in that period, you will receive the lowest rate available.

 Usually the shorter the term, the lower the rate.
 However many people prefer the comfort of a longer mortgage term for its stability.
 We often recommend a longer term for first-time buyers.
 Variable rate mortgages are also a very attractive product that may be right for you.
 Talk to us to determine whether fixed or variable is best suited for you.

 When you purchase a home in Canada with less than a 20% down payment, it is considered a high ratio or insured mortgage.
-Canada Mortgage and Housing Corporation (CMHC), Genworth Financial and Canada Guarantee are default insurance companies that protect the banks in the event a borrower defaults on their mortgage.
-If a borrower stops making their mortgage payment, the insurer will handle the legal proceedings and compensate the bank if there is a loss after the property has been sold.
+Canada Mortgage and Housing Corporation (CMHC), Genworth Financial and Canada Guarantee are default insurance companies that protect lenders in the event a borrower defaults on their mortgage.
+If a borrower stops making their mortgage payment, the insurer will handle the legal proceedings and compensate the lender if there is a loss after the property has been sold.
 Default insurers charge a one-time insurance premium, included on top of your mortgage amount.

 Questions?
 Have one of our team members call you when it is most convenient.